google/zetasql/docs/functions-and-operators.md

 ## Conversion rules

-"Conversion" includes, but is not limited to, casting and coercion.
+Conversion includes, but is not limited to, casting, coercion, and supertyping.

 + Casting is explicit conversion and uses the [`CAST()`][con-rules-link-to-cast] function.
 + Coercion is implicit conversion, which ZetaSQL performs automatically under the conditions described below.
++ A supertype is a common type to which two or more expressions can be coerced.

 There are also conversions that have their own function names, such as `PARSE_DATE()`.
 To learn more about these functions, see [Conversion functions][con-rules-link-to-conversion-functions-other]

-### Comparison chart
+### Comparison of casting and coercion
+<a id="comparison_chart"></a>

-The table below summarizes all possible `CAST` and coercion possibilities for ZetaSQL data types.
-"Coercion To" applies to all *expressions* of a given data type, (for example, a column), but literals and parameters can also be coerced.
-See [Literal Coercion][con-rules-link-to-literal-coercion] and [Parameter Coercion][con-rules-link-to-parameter-coercion] for details.
+The following table summarizes all possible cast and coercion possibilities for ZetaSQL data types.
+The _Coerce to_ column applies to all expressions of a given data type, (for example, a column), but literals and parameters can also be coerced.
+See [literal coercion][con-rules-link-to-literal-coercion] and [parameter coercion][con-rules-link-to-parameter-coercion] for details.

 <table>
 <thead>
 <tr>
-<th>From Type</th>
+<th>From type</th>
+<th>Cast to</th>
-<th>CAST to</th>
+<th>Coerce to</th>
-<th>Coercion To</th>
 </tr>
 </thead>
 <tbody>